 This is the only EIS portfolio investing specifically in AIM-listed companies.
-The offer aims to invest in 10 to 20 businesses across a variety of sectors.
+The offer aims to invest in 10 or more businesses across a variety of sectors.
 Previous investments made by the fund include English sparkling wine producer Chapel Down and one of the largest retailers of fishing tackle in the UK.

 - Portfolio of 10 or more AIM listed companies expected

 - Target return of £1.30 per £1 invested net of fees, not including tax relief (not guaranteed)

 - One EIS5 tax certificate for entire portfolio

 - Investee firms must have advance assurance